busy4me/busybox/docs/reference/initiv.md

 ## Description

 The `initiv` script is used to slim Linux distributions, remove unnecessary packages, files, and prepare the system for specific tasks.
-It manages the multi-stage installation process from a base Debian system to a fully configured BusyBox environment.
+It manages the multi-stage installation process from a base Debian system to a fully configured Busybox environment.

 ## Installation Stages